 A physical intervention: is the use of a physical act or restraint to prevent, restrict or subdue the movement of a student's body or part of a student's body.

 Examples of physical intervention:

 (1) Presence

 Standing in front of a student

 (2) Touching

 Lead, guide, usher, block-door handle

 Student retains a lot of mobility

 (3) Holding

 Student's hand held by one adult but retains a level of mobility

 (4) Restraint

 Completely restrict mobility -2 adults holding legs & arms

 (Am I using minimum force for the shortest time?)

 Restraint:

-- (1) Cannot be used in schools except in the case of a crisis where there is a serious risk of imminent physical harm to the pupils concerned/others

-- (2) Should not be the first option and if used should be timely, measured, and proportionate

-- (3) It should be carried out by appropriately trained persons if possible

-- (4) If used should be documented, reported to the board of management
+- (1) Cannot be used in schools except in the case of a crisis where there is a serious risk of imminent physical harm to the pupils concerned/others - (2) Should not be the first option and if used should be timely, measured, and proportionate - (3) It should be carried out by appropriately trained persons if possible - (4) If used should be documented, reported to the board of management

-(5)
+Ratified by the Board of Management Date:

+Name Signature

+Principal

+Chairperson

+(6)

+Date this policy

+will be reviewed

-Appendix B: Behaviour of Concern Incident Report / Risk Review
+Appendix A: Behaviour of Concern Incident Report / Risk Review

 Student: Location:

 Date: Time:

 What happened?

 What triggered the incident?

 Whom/what was at risk?

 Student WELFARE

 List any de-escalation/ positive intervention strategies that you used to diffuse the incident (see over).

 Did you need to use a restrictive practice or physical intervention?

 Why was this in the best interests of the student?
 (See over)

 How effective was it?

 Was the student distressed?
 Yes / No

 How was the student assisted to recover/ repair relationships with staff / other students?

 How can we reduce the risk of this happening again?
 (Consult with relevant staff/parents)

-relationships with staff / other students?
-How can we reduce the risk of this happening again?
-(Consult with

 STAFF WELFARE

 How many staff were needed to manage this incident safely?

 Were you or another staff member hurt?
 Yes / No

 Describe:

 Did you or another member of staff find this incident distressing?
-Yes / No If yes, rate this on a scale of 1 to 5: (1 = little or no distress, 5 = very distressing)
+Yes / No If yes, rate this on a so (1 = little or no distress cale of 1 to 5: s, 5 = very distressing)

 Which other staff were present?

 Signed:

 Date:

-Please review form and Principal/DP ensure all questions are answered before submitting to
+Please review form and ensure all questions are answered before submitting to Principal/DP

-Review by Principal / Dep outy Principal
+Review by Principal / Deputy Principal

 Parents notified: Yes / No

-Yes / No
+Medical intervention needed d/sought: Yes / No

-Medical intervention needed/sought:

 Signed by Principal or Deputy Principal: